slhck/slhck.github.io/publications.md

 ### Conference and Workshop Contributions

+* Robitza, W., Raake, A. (2026).
+Between the Labs: An Analysis of Individual Rating Biases in Multi-Lab Subjective Experiments.
+18th International Conference on Quality of Multimedia Experience (QoMEX).
 * Herglotz, C., Robitza, W., Raake, A., Hossfeld, T., & Kaup, A. (2023).
 [Power Reduction Opportunities on End-User Devices in Quality-Steady Video Streaming.](https://arxiv.org/pdf/2305.15117.pdf) 15th International Conference on Quality of Multimedia Experience (QoMEX).
 * Braun, F., Rao, R. R. R., Robitza, W., & Raake, A. (2023).
 [Automatic Audiovisual Asynchrony Measurement for Quality Assessment of Videoconferencing.](https://ieeexplore.ieee.org/document/10178438) 15th International Conference on Quality of Multimedia Experience (QoMEX).
 * Herglotz, C., Robitza, W., Kränzler, M., Kaup, A., & Raake, A. (2022).
 [Modeling of Energy Consumption and Streaming Video QoE using a Crowdsourcing Dataset.](https://arxiv.org/abs/2210.05444) 14th International Conference on Quality of Multimedia Experience (QoMEX).